-Ilyas Singeç joined NCATS in 2015 as the director of Stem Cell Translation Laboratory in the Division of Preclinical Innovation.
+Ilyas Singeç joined NCATS in 2015 as the director of Stem Cell Translation Laboratory (SCTL) in the Division of Preclinical Innovation.
 Singeç translates stem cell discoveries into clinical applications, focusing on the development of new assays (tests), drugs and cell therapies.
 Learn about SCTL projects and resources.

 Prior to joining NCATS, Singeç carried out postdoctoral work first at the National Institute of Neurological Disorders and Stroke and then at the Sanford Burnham Prebys Medical Discovery Institute in La Jolla, California, where he also served as staff scientist and director of cell reprogramming.
 Most recently, Singeç worked in the pharmaceutical and entrepreneurial industries.